 The District uses Google Drive as our primary method of file storage.
-As an educational institution, we are granted unlimited storage for each employee account; this also allows your files to be available at any internet-connected computer, simply by logging into your account.
-Sharing files is also done by using Google Drive's "Sharing" and "Team Drive" features.
+As an educational institution, we are granted unlimited storage for each employee account; this also allows your files to be available from any internet-connected computer, simply by logging into your account.
+File sharing can be accomplished using Google Drive's "Sharing" and "Team Drive" features.

 How do I access Google Drive?

 You can access Google Drive from any internet-connected computer or smartphone by visiting:

 If you are using a district-owned iMac (teacher station in classrooms, some offices) or Macbook (Apple laptop), we provide an application called "Google Backup & Sync".
 This application syncs (mirrors) the contents of your Google Drive folder to your computer, making all your Drive files available offline.
 A shortcut to your local Drive folder is placed on your desktop; the folder itself is stored in "/Users/[your username]/Google Drive/".

 How do I put my files into Google Drive?